-Few shows this year generated as much buzz as the second season of HBO’s “Succession.”
-The acidic dramedy about a family-run media empire is brutally funny and eminently watchable.
-Showrunner Jesse Armstrong (“In the Loop,” “The Thick of It”) serves his actors a sumptuous buffet of spoils, from intricate plotting to barbed-wire dialogue, and they elevate that material to dizzying heights.
+Did any show this year generate as much buzz as the long-awaited third season of “Succession”?
+The drama about a family-run media empire is brutally funny and watchable.
+Showrunner Jesse Armstrong (“In the Loop,” “The Thick of It”) gives his actors plenty to work with, from intricate plotting to barbed-wire dialogue, and the cast elevates that material to dizzying heights.

-The show orbits around the Roy family’s imperious patriarch, Logan, an old-media mogul whom industry vet Brian Cox inhabits with cantankerous stateliness.
-After fending off coups, Logan sets out to shore up Waystar Royco’s holdings, ferret out whistleblowers, and puppeteer his children to his own ends.
-Veering through the season from paranoid fury to schoolboy infatuation, Cox plays coy with Logan’s loathsome manipulations.
-His craggy baritone and imposing-but-eroding presence suggest a man used to bending the world to his will—from inside the prison of his own god complex.
+The show orbits around the Roy family’s imperious patriarch, Logan, an old-media mogul played with bad-tempered authority by industry vet Brian Cox.
+After fending off coups, Logan sets out to shore up his company Waystar Royco’s holdings, ferret out whistleblowers, and puppeteer his adult children to his own ends.
+As his character veers from paranoid fury to schoolboy infatuation, Cox’s craggy baritone and imposing presence suggest a man used to bending the world to his will from inside the prison of his own god complex.

-And Sarah Snook shines as the aptly named Shiv, who is tapped by her father to succeed him as Waystar Royco’s next CEO, until the succession’s failure to manifest curdles her characteristic self-assurance into arrogant insecurity.
-In Snook’s standout scene, she talks a sexual assault victim out of testifying against Waystar, navigating an ethically fraught scenario with expert caginess, modulating her body language and tone to signal indignation and empathy in what is really psychological manipulation.
+Sarah Snook shines as the aptly named Shiv, who was once tapped by her father to succeed him as Waystar Royco’s next CEO.
+But the succession’s failure to manifest curdles her characteristic self-assurance into arrogant insecurity.
+Whether Shiv is talking a sexual assault victim out of testifying against the company or getting caught red-faced at the podium as Nirvana interrupts her over the loudspeakers, Snook is a master at modulating her body language and tone to signal empathy while hiding psychological manipulation.

-Rounding out the primary trio of siblings is Kieran Culkin’s Roman.
-Long the so-called “fuck-knuckle” of the bunch, Culkin delights in slinging Roman’s profane cutdowns; you can practically see his inner child operating the levers.
-But this year, Roman matures beyond just playing the jester, revealing his sexual peccadilloes and budding business competence.
-While Culkin still feasts on the scenery, he also peels back the wisecracking veneer to reveal the neediness and doubt that come with being the runt of the litter.
+Rounding out the central Roy siblings is Kieran Culkin’s Roman.
+Long the so-called “fuck-knuckle” of the bunch, Culkin delights in slinging Roman’s cutdowns; you can practically see his inner child operating the levers.
+The last two seasons have seen him mature beyond just playing the jester to reveal a budding business savvy.
+Culkin aptly highlights the neediness and doubt that come with being the runt of the litter.

-Outside the immediate Roy family, there are Hiam Abbas’ mysterious Marcia, Nicholas Braun’s profoundly awkward cousin Greg, J. Smith-Cameron’s deliciously dry Gerri, and more.
-Perhaps most impressive is Matthew Macfadyen as Shiv’s husband, Tom Wambsgans, a vain coward who punches down to soothe his imposter syndrome.
-Yet Macfadyen imbues him with such interior turmoil that his indefensible actions are, at least, comprehensible.
+Outside of that power-hungry trio, there are also Alan Ruck’s outstandingly clueless Connor, Nicholas Braun’s awkward Cousin Greg, and J. Smith-Cameron’s deliciously dry Gerri.
+Perhaps most impressive is Matthew Macfadyen as Shiv’s husband, Tom Wambsgans, a vain coward who punches down in order to soothe his impostor syndrome.
+Macfadyen imbues him with such interior turmoil that his heartless actions are, at least, understandable.

-Watching these actors and the rest of the excellent ensemble bounce off each other is a sublime pleasure.
-Always in lockstep with Armstrong’s sardonic-yet-serious perspective, they render every interaction a Rorschach test of sincerity versus ulterior motives.
-To make a roiling viper pit of the ultra-wealthy so compelling in 2019 is no small feat.
+Watching these actors and the rest of the excellent ensemble bounce off each other is a pleasure.
+Always in lockstep with Armstrong’s sardonic-yet-serious perspective, they turn every interaction into a Rorschach test of sincerity versus ulterior motives.
+To make a roiling viper pit of today’s ultra-wealthy so compelling is no small feat.

 Want more?
 Stay in the loop with everything you need to know this awards season right here!